RandomUser99/TwitchVods/README.md

 # TwitchVods
-A console app which pulls all of the past broadcast data from the Twitch.tv API and creates webpages from the data.
+A console app which pulls all of the past broadcast data from the Twitch.tv API for specified channels and creates webpages from the data.

+It creates pages such as this: https://tvods.se/v/lirik.html

 The app is built using .Net CORE 2.0.